 Best Mini-Moon: Terranea, Rancho Palos Verdes, California

-Located on the secluded edge of the Palos Verdes Peninsula just 20 miles south of LAX, this California beach resort is worlds away from the commotion of Los Angeles.
+Located on the secluded edge of the Palos Verdes Peninsula just 17 miles south of LAX, this California beach resort feels worlds away from the commotion of Los Angeles.
 It sits on top of a dramatic cliff, and since there isn’t a public beach below the hotel, it will feel like you have the entire place to yourself—all you see is ocean, Catalina Island, and perhaps a few dolphins and whales.
 It’s the ideal West Coast getaway if you’re short on time, or if you’re coming from further afield and have only a night or two to spend in L.A. before continuing on to Fiji or elsewhere in the South Pacific.
 There is an enormous 50,000 square foot spa and fitness center, which includes an oceanfront yoga studio to help you find some California zen.
 And with on-property activities including daily nature walks, falconry, and four heated swimming pools, the two of you are bound to have a transporting experience that feels worlds away.

 Best Desert: Amangiri, Canyon Point, Utah

 This desert oasis is an architectural marvel—its 34 suites blend seamlessly into the surrounding landscape, and the stunning outdoor pool even wraps around a massive boulder.
 Lake Powell is a short drive away, Monument Valley and the Grand Canyon are within a few hours, and the resort can also arrange Navajo-guided tours of slot canyons, hikes to numerous nearby viewpoints, as well as horseback rides and even hot air balloon rides over Grand Staircase-Escalante National Monument.
 The restaurant offers sustainable, seasonal menus inspired by the rich culinary heritage of the Navajo and the American Southwest.
 And, as with any Aman resort, wellness is an important component of your stay.
 The spa uses proprietary Aman Skincare products, there are two outdoor treatment terraces with extraordinary views, and you can even sign up for a sunrise yoga session atop a monolithic rock formation with 360-degree views over the desert.
 As far as finding peace in the desert’s ultimate lap of luxury, it doesn’t get better.